-If you are wondering why users don’t read FAQ, then you are not alone in the world.
+If you are wondering why users don’t go through your FAQ page, then you are not alone in the world.
 There are several other companies investing their time, energy and resources in writing FAQs and still, users are coming on the support chat asking the same set of basic questions.

-When was the last time you went and read an FAQ?
+When was the last time you went and read an FAQ page?

 You’re not reading it.
 You don’t like to go through a list of FAQs, why would your customers like them?